 Class approved cold straightening of propeller shafts and rudder stocks

 MarineShaft has the approval from all the leading classification societies for carrying out cold straightening of propeller shafts and rudder stocks.
+It was first approved by Bureau Veritas in 1972.
 Cold straightening is fully approved and is considered to be a permanent repair without any conditions.
 All work is done in close co-operation with the classification societies, and a certificate is issued on each individual repair.

 Repair compleated in 24-48 hours